Website-Icon DED9

 The derived class can be replaced with the base class.
 Liskov substitution principle(Principle of Liskov replacement)

-It is the same as the principle of unit responsibility but runs for interfaces.
+It is the same as the principle of unit responsibility, but it applies to interfaces.
 Each interface must be responsible for a specific task.
 Developers need to implement methods that they do not need.
 Interface segregation principle(Interface separation principle)

-It depends on the abstraction – but it does not depend on the link.
+It depends on the abstration,t it does not rely on the link.
 This means that the modules must be separated from each other using the abstract layer that connects them.
 Dependency inversion principle(Principle of dependence inversion)

 4- Using design patterns

 Design templates help developers incorporate the best software design principles into their software.
-They also provide a common platform for developers around the world.
-They provide standard terms that facilitate collaboration and communication between developers.
+They also provide a common platform for developers worldwide and standard terms that facilitate collaboration and communication between developers.

 5- Documentation ideas

-Don’t just start writing code.
-Strategy, preparation, document, review and implementation.
+Don’t just start writing code: strategy, preparation, document, review, and implementation.
 Write down your needs first.
 Provide a design document.
 Mention the hypotheses correctly.
-Examine the documents carefully and verify and complete them.
+Scrub the documents, verify, and complete them.

 6- Using two equals ==